Information and support for Victorian service providers

 ReachOut Australia has a guide for workers engaging with young people, to enhance their own health and wellbeing, manage stress, and maintain professionalism at work.

 Building lifelong resilience course

 National Disability Services has made every effort to ensure that the information contained in this resource is correct at the time of publishing.
 This toolkit is intended for general use only.
-It does not constitute formal advice and does not take into consideration the particular circumstances and needs of your organisation.
-The information provided should not be relied on instead of other legal, medical, financial or professional advice.
+It does not constitute formal advice and does not take into consideration the circumstances and needs of your organisation.
+The information provided should not be relied on instead of other legal, medical, financial, or professional advice.
 The toolkit contains links to resources on external websites.
-Please contact NDS at if a link is broken or a resource is no longer available.
+Please contact NDS at submit submit enquiry/feedback if a link is broken or a resource is no longer available.
 NDS cannot attest to the accuracy or accessibility compliance of non-NDS and non-government websites.